Rakeela/dragora-notes/Science-News-Archive.md

 https://www.nature.com/articles/d41586-020-03348-4 - 'It will change everything': DeepMind's AI makes gigantic leap in solving protein structures - Retrieved 2021-2-14
 Commentary:  Important for [[notes-on-recombinant-protein-construction]].

-https://www.technologyreview.com/2021/03/17/1020969/mouse-embryo-grown-in-a-jar-humans-next/" - A mouse embryo has been grown in an artificial womb—humans could be next - Retrieved 2021-3-??
+https://www.technologyreview.com/2021/03/17/1020969/mouse-embryo-grown-in-a-jar-humans-next/ - A mouse embryo has been grown in an artificial womb—humans could be next - Retrieved 2021-3-??
 Commentary:  [[ontogenic-control|Ontogenic control!]]
 I wonder if this could be used to accelerate drug safety testing by enabling direct testing against embryonic tissue.
 Is there any way to formally correlate embryonic drug safety to adult drug safety?

+https://www.scientificamerican.com/article/how-ai-knows-things-no-one-told-it/ - How AI Knows Things No One Told It - Retrieved 2023-05-17
+Commentary:  This claims we're closer to AGI than researchers thought we were.
+It suggests that current AIs learn rulesets as a means of finding parsimonious representations of their training data.
+The very massive training sets contain only the commonality that intelligent beings produced them, with the consequence that the AIs learn intelligence itself.

 ---
 This list may contain research links.